 Even though some substances are not currently controlled by the Controlled Substances Act, they pose risks to individuals who abuse them.
-The following section describes these drugs and their associated risks.

 Designer Drugs

 Recently, the abuse of clandestinely synthesized drugs has re-emerged as a major worldwide problem.
 These drugs are illicitly produced with the intent of developing substances that differ slightly from controlled substances in their chemical structure while retaining their pharmacological effects.
 These substances are commonly known as designer drugs and fall under several drug categories.
 The following section describes these drugs of concern and their associated risks.